Methodology and sources

 Summaries of external sources are labelled, summarised transformatively and linked to source.
 Owner reviews come in anonymously, are moderated before publication and smoothed only on spelling and readability, never sentiment or figure.
 An individual review is never on its own a rating source; only aggregated, traceable signals weigh in.
 See the review policy and the transparency page.

 Misleading or incorrect product information is a real liability risk; traceability is our structural mitigation.
+(This is also our safeguard under Dutch law on misleading information, art.
+6:194 BW.)
 Think a spec, price or score is wrong?
-Report it with a source through the correction form or the contact address.
+Report it with a source through the contact address.
 We test the report against the highest available source tier.
 Safety-critical fields (towing weight, payload, braking distance, recall status) get priority and a visible reference-date adjustment where relevant.
 If the report does not hold against a higher source, the value stays and we explain on request.

 No tax or financial advice.
 Every figure shows its source and reference date.
 Always compare with an independent adviser and the official source.